 WordPress only shows you update notifications when you log into your WordPress admin area.
-Updates are highlighted for plugin and core updates.
-Theme updates are only visible on the Themes page or on the Updates page.
+Your core and plugin updates will be highlighted, and theme updates will be visible on the Themes page and Updates page.

-If you have a WordPress site, and you don’t login regularly, then you wouldn’t know when there is an update available to be installed.
+If you don’t log in to your WordPress website regularly, then you won’t know when there is an update available to be installed.

 One way to deal with this is by setting up automatic updates for WordPress core, plugins, and themes.
 It will allow your WordPress site to manage updates automatically.